-Main problem with U.S. economy (and world) is weak demand and low interest rates are not the answer-
+Main problem with U.S. economy (and world) is weak demand and Low interest rates are not the answer-

-Fed doesn't know what to do - current crop of politicians Disappointing - hopefully, someone will emerge from the Political debates with credible ideas and the ability to Communicate a strategy for addressing serious problems Facing our country.
-Otherwise, we're in for extended period of Weak Economic growth, and that means weak housing, job creation, lower standard of living, and sad sack wood prices.
+Fed doesn't know what to do - current crop of politicians (Democrats and Republicans) very disappointing - hopefully, someone will emerge from the political debates with credible ideas and the ability to communicate a strategy for addressing serious problems facing our country (e.g., tax reform; infrastructure investments; fix the education system - K - 12; regulatory reform; national debt; health care remains a confusing mess, and it is the most expensive in the world...).
+Otherwise, we're in for extended period (decades) of weak Economic growth, and that means weak housing, weak job creation, lower standard of living, and sad sack wood prices.

-Productivity is a problem for U.S. economy - and jobs miss match - there are jobs out there, but many people lack The necessary skill set.
-Solution - - education and infrastructure Investment.
-Difficult to solve there problems due to student Debt issues and government debt approaching 18 trillion \$.
-Many analysts expect U.S. economy to remain weak with GDP averaging about 2% over next several years.
+Productivity is a problem for U.S. economy (not withstanding measurement problems) - and jobs miss match - there are jobs out there, but many people lack the necessary skill set.
+Solution - - education, tax reform, and infrastructure Investment.
+Difficult to solve these problems due to student Debt issues and government /national debt approaching 20 trillion \$.
+Many analysts expect U.S. economy to remain weak with GDP Averaging about 2% over next decade.